Version:

 Transcript

-[02:19] Once that's deployed, my DB should be accessible.
-I'll click Go to Resource to see its details.
-And now I can copy the server name from the overview page, and I can go to my Gateway webpage to create a new database connection.
-I'll pick the Microsoft SQL Server driver, and I'll give this connection a name.
-I'm going to delete the default host and instance name from the Connect URL and paste my database server name I copied from Azure.
-I'll leave it at that and it'll connect to the default instance and port, which is perfect.
-Next, I'll enter the SQL authentication credentials I set up while creating the database, and then I'll wanna change the database name in the extra connection properties.
+[02:02] If you need to make any changes to these options, you can navigate to the corresponding section at the top of the page and make your selections there.
+I'm happy with my selections, so I'll click Create.
+This process might take a minute, so I'll cut forward to mine being done.
+Once that's deployed, my database should be accessible.
+I'll click Go to resource to see the details, and then I'll copy the server name to my clipboard, and then head over to my gateway webpage, and I'll create my database connection.
+I'll select the Microsoft SQLServer driver, and I'll give this connection a name.
+Then, I'll enter the username for my Azure credentials, which was "ignition", and I'll provide my embedded password.
+For the connect URL, I'm going to delete the default host and instance name and paste my database server name I copied from Azure.
+I'll leave it at that, and it'll connect to the default instance and port, which is perfect.
+Finally, I'll want to change the database name in the extra connection properties, and then I'll click Create database connection.

-[03:20] And then I'll click create.
-And now I have a valid connection to an Azure SQL database from my Azure Cloud Edition installation.
+[03:12] Now I have a valid connection to an Azure SQL Database from my Azure Cloud Edition installation.